Note: Dr Fernando Calvo is now at the Institute of Biomedicine & Biotechnology of Cantabria in Spain. This page will be retired in due course.

 In 2008, he obtained his PhD in Biochemistry.
 In the last part of his PhD, he studied the interplay between Ras and Rho signalling pathways and uncovered a mechanism controlling Cdc42 functions with significant implications on the invasive potential of melanoma cells.
 Being increasingly attracted to the field of cancer cell invasion and metastasis, he decided to join Dr Erik Sahai's team at Cancer Research UK's London Research Institute in 2010.

 During his postdoctoral studies, Dr Calvo was trained in intravital two-photon microscopy, a powerful tool for studying the metastatic process in vivo.
 This technique permits direct visualization of dynamic phenomena in high resolution deep in the tissue of a living organism.

 He also studied the role of the tumour microenvironment in cancer progression, focusing on the characterization of cancer-associated fibroblasts (CAFs) from the new perspective of mechano-biology.
 As such, he uncovered the importance of mechano-transduction (the mechanisms by which cells convert mechanical stimulus into chemical activity) in generating and maintaining the activated status of CAFs.

-He joined the Division of Cancer Biology at the ICR in October 2013 and is currently a member of Career Development Faculty and leader of the Tumour Microenvironment Team.
-Using a combination of intravital imaging, in vivo models, clinical material and cell and molecular biology approaches, his research is focused on understanding the role of the tumour microenvironment on tumour progression and response to therapy with the goal of developing better approaches to diagnosis and treatment.
+He joined the Division of Cancer Biology at the ICR in October 2013 and was a member of Career Development Faculty and leader of the Tumour Microenvironment Team.
+Using a combination of intravital imaging, in vivo models, clinical material and cell and molecular biology approaches, his research was focused on understanding the role of the tumour microenvironment on tumour progression and response to therapy with the goal of developing better approaches to diagnosis and treatment.